edujbarrios/My-TFG-Logbook/docs/5. First Fine Tune Test/fine_tuning_images_by_RIM-ONE_with_llama_3.2_3B.md

      ```

 2. **Mount Google Drive**:
-   - I use the following code to mount Google Drive and load the dataset into a Pandas `DataFrame`:
+   - Use the following code to mount Google Drive and load the dataset into a Pandas `DataFrame`:
      ```python
      from google.colab import drive
      import os